 March 3 - Storytelling at the Gladstone Hotel

-Showcases Toronto talent at the Gladstone Hotel in a full day of adult storytelling from 10am- 6pm.
-A stellar program of ambitious and adventurous stories by our adept and admirable storytellers will fill the Melody Bar and Ballroom.
+A full day of adult storytelling with a stellar program of ambitious and adventurous stories by our adept and admirable storytellers.

 March 2-17 - Storyfire Events

-From 9am-3.30pm each day offers an in-depth exploration of traditional and contemporary expressions of storytelling for tellers both experienced and inexperienced.
-It’s an opportunity to drink deeply from the creative wellsprings that inspire our visiting tellers; they have come from afar to share this water of life with us.
+Each day offers an in-depth exploration of traditional and contemporary expressions of storytelling for tellers both experienced and inexperienced.
+It’s an opportunity to drink deeply from the creative wellsprings that inspire our visiting tellers.

-StoryJam at the Toronto Reference Library!
 A great day of family storytelling all day with local, national, and international storytellers.
-Folktales from around the world and lots of storytelling activities throughout this beautiful library.
-Free.
+Folktales from around the world and storytelling activities all at the Toronto Reference Library.
+Free